lesovsky/pgscv/doc/usage-en.md

 - **api_key**: API key for accessing to Weaponry service.
 Default value: "". *Needed only for Weaponry clients.*

-- **services**: list of services to which pgSCV should connect and monitor.
+- **services**: dictionary of services to which pgSCV should connect and monitor.
 Defining `services` automatically disables auto-discovery.
 Empty by default, looking for services using auto-discovery.
+See [example](#yaml-configuration-file-example) for details.
   - **service_type**: type of the service, must be one of `postgres`, `pgbouncer`.
   - **conninfo**: connection string or DSN for connecting to service.